saulhdev/ZimLX/README.md

 * Appearance
     * Font Type
     * Font Size
-* Multilanguage support and more cool stuff.
+* Multi language support and more cool stuff.

 ## Collaborate
 If you are interested in collaborate, please contact me at saul_henriquez@hotmail.com